HuilinNi15/GIA_RA_FinalProject/README.md

 $ sudo apt-get upgrade
 ```

+To install the task_and_motion_planning github and its dependencies:

 1. Install the required dependencies for the FF server:
    ```
    $ sudo apt install flex bison libpugixml-dev